 There are several ways you can support the Regional Parks Botanic Garden as a volunteer:

 - Help propagate and maintain potted California native plants offered for sale to the public to support the Botanic Garden.
-Plant sale volunteers meet at the garden in the potting shed area of the Juniper Lodge building on most Thursday mornings between 9:00am and 11:00am Volunteers are also needed to water the plants on Tuesdays and/or Sundays.
+Plant sale volunteers meet at the garden in the potting shed area of the Juniper Lodge building on most Thursday mornings between 9:00am and 11:00am.
+Volunteers are also needed to water the plants on Tuesdays and/or Sundays.
 Many of the volunteers are experienced horticulturists, but experience isn’t necessary; volunteering for the plant sale is an excellent way to learn about native plants.
-Just show up at the potting shed at 9:00am on Thursday and ask for Ron.
+Just show up at the potting shed at 9:00am on Thursday.

 - Help maintain the garden (light gardening work such as weeding, raking, nursery work) under the supervision of the garden supervisor, usually working closely with a gardener.
-If you can donate your time on a regular basis (once a week, twice a month, etc.) and have some gardening experience, contact Joe Dahl, the garden supervisor, at (510) 544-3167 or email: email@example.com
+If you can donate your time on a regular basis (once a week, twice a month, etc.) and have some gardening experience, contact Liz Bittner, the garden supervisor, at (510) 544-3167 or email: firstname.lastname@example.org

-- Work with the board of the Friends of the Regional Parks Botanic Garden in publicizing and raising funds for the garden through many different types of activities.
-No experience is needed—just a love of the garden and a desire to help.
-Friends board meetings are usually held in the garden Visitor Center auditorium on the second Wednesday of each month at 10:00am, and everyone is welcome to attend.
-Email: firstname.lastname@example.org for more information.
+- Work with the board of the Friends of the Regional Parks Botanic Garden in publicizing and raising funds for the Botanic Garden through many different types of activities.
+No experience is needed, just a love of the garden and a desire to help.
+Friends board meetings are usually held in the Botanic Garden's Visitor Center auditorium on the second Wednesday of each month at 10:00am, and everyone is welcome to attend.
+Email: email@example.com for more information.

-- Collect Seed in the Garden.
+- Collect seeds in the Botanic Garden.
 The Seedy Friends volunteer group meets on occasional Tuesdays - more often in summer and fall to gather seeds when they are ripe, and infrequently in winter to package seeds.
-We meet at Juniper Lodge (the potting shed near the west gate) at the Regional Parks Botanic Garden at 11:30am, for an hour or two.
-In the process, we learn a lot about the plants, the seeds, and propagation, and we always enjoy the walk in the garden.
-Our seeds are available to the public in the Regional Parks Botanic Garden visitor center.
-For more information or to join the Seedy Friends, contact Susan Agnew at email@example.com or email the staff at the Botanic Garden at BGarden@ebparks.org or call at (510) 544-3169.
-Please visit: NativePlants.org for more resources.
+The group meets at Juniper Lodge (the potting shed near the west gate) at the Regional Parks Botanic Garden at 11:30am, for an hour or two.
+In the process, learn a lot about the plants, the seeds, and propagation, and enjoy the walk in the garden.
+Packaged seeds are available to the public in the Regional Parks Botanic Garden’s Visitor Center.
+For more information or to join the Seedy Friends, contact Susan Agnew at firstname.lastname@example.org or email the staff at the Botanic Garden at BGarden@ebparks.org or call at (510) 544-3169.
+Please visit: www.nativeplants.org for more resources.

 James B. Roof Visitor Center at the Regional Parks Botanic Garden